530 Timeless Southern Boy Names (With Origins And Meanings)

 • Finn (Irish) “fair or white” - Finn is also on our list of edgy boy names

-• Flint (English) "born near outcrop of flint”
+• Flint (English) “born near an outcrop of flint”

 • Ford (English) “pass or crossing”